william-taylor-projects/planet-defense/README.md

 # Planet Defense

-Enter application overview here.

 Planet Defense is a simple action game for wave based survival game fans.
-How long can you survive and protect your planet before you are over-run with enemy's wanting to land and invade the planet?
-Can you make it long enough to upgrade your ship?
-Buy perks to improve your chances of surviving so you can defend your planet.
 It is an OpenGL ES 2.0 application.
-In fact the whole thing is OpenGL apart from the message boxes which are of course native gui items.
+In fact the whole thing is OpenGL apart from the message boxes which are of course native GUI items.
 It was built as I was getting into Android development for the first time and to this day I am still quite proud of it as I only have a year of programming expierence when I built this application.

 ## Overview

-Enter technology overview here.
+The application was built with Java and the Android-SDK using the OpenGL 2.0 ES bindings that are available in Android devices above 2.3.3 (Gingerbread).
+The artwork was built by a friend in the USA who did a brilliant job making the game as good as it could be.
+The game uses advanced OpenGL ES features such as particle systems and bitmap fonts.

 ## Features